Platform

 Other than turning it off by setting it to zero,

-Maximum Connection Events does not
+Maximum Connection Events does

-this field ensures that all lower-priority connection
+number in this field ensures that all lower-priority

-events are rate limited.
+connection events are rate limited.

 |

-Note that disabling local event storage does not affect remote event
+Note that disabling local event storage does not affect remote

-traffic profiles, correlation policies, and dashboard displays.
+for features like traffic profiles, correlation policies, and

 |